Image: La Tercera

-Recently, Chile’s fuel distribution landscape has undergone a significant transformation with the arrival of ARAMCO, Saudi Arabia’s state-owned oil giant and one of the world’s largest integrated energy and chemical enterprises.
-This marks the company’s first major venture into the South American retail fuel market, signaling not only a shift in the local energy sector but also a strategic move by ARAMCO to diversify its global footprint.
+Chile’s fuel distribution landscape has undergone a major transformation with the arrival of ARAMCO, Saudi Arabia’s state-owned oil giant and one of the world’s largest integrated energy and chemical companies.
+This marks the company’s first major expansion into South America’s retail fuel market, representing both a significant shift in Chile’s energy sector and a strategic step in ARAMCO’s global diversification plans.

-Backed by decades of industry leadership and vast financial resources, the company has launched a bold and fast-paced expansion strategy, rapidly positioning itself as a key player in Chile’s competitive fuel market and reshaping the way fuel is supplied, distributed, and experienced across the country.
+Backed by decades of industry leadership and vast financial resources, ARAMCO has launched an ambitious expansion strategy, rapidly positioning itself as a major player in Chile’s competitive fuel market and reshaping fuel distribution across the country.

 ARAMCO’s entry into Chile began with the acquisition of Esmax, the company that operated the local Petrobras service stations.
-This purchase, approved by Chile’s National Economic Prosecutor’s Office in 2023, gave ARAMCO access to more than 280 service points, including fuel stations, convenience stores, and distribution plants.
+The purchase, approved by Chile’s National Economic Prosecutor’s Office in 2023, gave ARAMCO access to more than 280 service points, including fuel stations, convenience stores, and fuel distribution plants.

-- Punta Arenas: The Southernmost ARAMCO Station in the World
+Punta Arenas: The Southernmost ARAMCO Gas Station in the World

-A milestone in ARAMCO’s expansion was the inauguration of its 200th station in Punta Arenas—making it the southernmost service station in the company’s global network.
-Located near the Strait of Magellan, this station is not only geographically strategic but also enhances fuel accessibility in one of the most remote regions in the Americas.
+A milestone in ARAMCO’s expansion was the inauguration of its 200th gas station in Punta Arenas—the southernmost in the company’s global network.
+Strategically located near the Strait of Magellan, this station not only improves fuel access but also strengthens connectivity in one of the most remote regions in the Americas.

 The station features a Formula 1-inspired design, with sleek architecture and bold visual elements.
 It includes a modern Aramco Stop convenience store, offering a retail experience aligned with international standards.

 Punta Arenas Mayor Claudio Radonich welcomed the investment, highlighting its benefits for local employment and regional development.
-As reported by Radio Polar during the station's inauguration in May 2025, he also emphasized the importance of environmental responsibility, encouraging ARAMCO to align with the city’s Climate Change Action Plan.
+As reported by Radio Polar during the station’s inauguration in May 2025, he emphasized the importance of environmental responsibility, urging ARAMCO to align with the city’s Climate Change Action Plan.

 ARAMCO stations in Chile provide a full range of fuels, including 93, 95, and 97 octane gasoline and diesel, all formulated to enhance engine efficiency and durability.
 The company has also introduced its premium fuel lines: Aramco ProForce 97 and ProForce Diesel, engineered to maximize performance, power, and fuel economy.